-Only students with a specific calculator accommodation may use calculators outside of their grade/ course level.
+Students must only use calculators that are allowable for their grade/course assessment.
+Only students with a specific calculator accommodation may use calculators outside of their grade/course level.
 Middle school students taking a high school math course assessment must use the calculator designated for the specific test unless documented in an IEP or 504 Plan.
 In order to provide comparability, students must only use calculators that are allowable for their grade-level/course assessment.
 Allowing for the use of a calculator that is not designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is, therefore, not allowed (except for students with an appropriate accommodation).
 Speak with your School Test Coordinator for more information about the Calculator Policy.

-NEW During the computer-based mathematics assessment, students will NOT have access to the Back arrow, but the Review menu and Bookmark feature will be available to allow students to respond to items previously viewed.
-Students must complete items in order.
-If a student needs a specific calculator (e.g., large key, talking), the student may also bring their own, provided it is specified in their approved IEP or 504 plan.
+NEW During the computer-based mathematics assessment, students will have access to the Back arrow, the Review menu, and the bookmark feature to respond to items previously viewed.
+Students must move through and complete items in order and use the online calculator if available.
+If a student needs a specific calculator (e.g., large key, talking), the student may bring their own, provided it is specified in their approved IEP or 504 plan.
 For more clarifications, refer to the Calculator FAQ's under the Calculator Policy at https://support.mdassessments.com/.